radioactiveAHM/Faller/README.md

     - Path: If the HTTP path matches this specified path, the HTTP request will be proxied to the designated address.
     - H3RespHeaders: Extra Header (Set as H3 Response Header)
     - H1ReqHeaders: Extra Header (Set as HTTP/1.1 Request Header)

+* Trace: If enabled, this utility will print the incoming HTTP/3 request line and the server’s HTTP/1.1 response status line to the standard output (stdout).

+* FileLog: Log HTTP/3 event statuses to a file if enabled.
+Valid log level variants include: Debug, Error, Info, and Warn.

 > [!WARNING]
 > To inform the browser that your web server supports HTTP/3, you should include the following Alt-Svc HTTP header in your server’s response: `Alt-Svc: h3=":443", h3-29=":443"` This header indicates that HTTP/3 is available on UDP port 443 at the same host name that was used to retrieve this response.
 By including this header, you allow clients to establish QUIC connections to that destination and continue communicating with the origin using HTTP/3 instead of the initial HTTP version.
 [Link-to-article](https://www.ietf.org/archive/id/draft-duke-httpbis-quic-version-alt-svc-03.html)